Anayo-Anyafulu/Anayo-Anyafulu/README.md

 I don’t build projects just to “fill a portfolio”.

 I build things I’m curious about — tools, systems, or experiments that help me:
 - Think more clearly
 - Understand systems deeper
 - Explore ideas end-to-end

 Whether it’s a Java backend, a Rust CLI, or a small game prototype, the goal is always **learning through building**.

 ---

+## 🔧 Currently Building

+### 🦀 RustTorrent
+A BitTorrent-inspired peer-to-peer file distribution system built in Rust to explore networking, concurrency, and protocol design.

+**Focus**
+- File chunking and hashing
+- Peer-to-peer communication over TCP
+- Concurrent piece downloads
+- Data integrity verification

+> A learning-first systems project, prioritizing correctness and clarity over full protocol completeness.

+---

+### 📰 Daily Digest
+A personal daily entertainment and developer news digest designed as a clean, read-only experience.

+**What it covers**
+- 🎬 Movies & series
+- 🎮 Games
+- 🧑‍💻 Developer & tech news

+**Tech direction**
+- Spring Boot for aggregation and APIs
+- Rust for content processing and tooling
+- Optional AI for summarization and relevance ranking

+> Built for personal use, inspired by how developers consume Reddit, newsletters, and media updates daily.

+---

 ## 🚀 Selected Projects
 - **Spring Boot Movie API**
-  Clean backend structure focused on REST design and data flow
+  REST-focused backend exploring clean structure and data flow

 - **Spring Boot Mini-Services**
-  Exploring service boundaries, patterns, and modular design
+  Experiments with service boundaries, patterns, and modular design

 - **Rust CLI Experiments**
-  Small tools built while learning Rust fundamentals
+  Small utilities built while learning Rust fundamentals

 - **2D Game Prototype**
   Chaotic WIP focused on mechanics and experimentation

-> More projects coming — especially as a certain early-stage idea takes shape 👀

 ---